-The devices of series ELR 10000 3U are energy recovering, switching electronic loads.
-The recovery or recuperation feature inverts the consumed DC energy with an efficiency of up to 95.5% and feeds it back into the local mains.
+The sink feature furthermore includes an energy recovery function, similar to the one in series ELR 9000, which inverts the consumed DC energy with an efficiency of up to 95% and feeds it back into the local mains.

-Apart from basic functions of electronic loads, set point curves can be generated by the integrated function generator (sine, rectangular, triangular and other curve types).
-Arbitrary generator curves (up to 99 points) can be saved to and loaded from an USB stick.
-For industrial component testing, the devices furthermore offer a battery test and an MPP tracking function for solar module tests.
+Apart from basic functions of power supplies, set point curves can be generated by the integrated function generator (sine, rectangular, triangular and other curve types).
+Arbitrary generator curves (99 points) can be saved to and loaded from a USB stick.
+Some of the functions even offer to dynamically switch between source and sink operation mode by setting up positive (for the source) or negative (for the sink) current set values.

 For remote control the devices are provided as standard with USB and Ethernet ports on the rear side, as well as a galvanically isolated analog interface.
-Via optional plug-in interface modules, another digital interface such as for RS232, Profibus, ProfiNet, ModBus TCP, CAN, CANopen or EtherCAT can be added.
+Via optional plug-in interface modules, other digital interfaces such as for RS232, Profibus, ProfiNet, ModBus TCP, CAN, CANopen or EtherCAT can be added.
 These enable the devices to be connected to standard industrial buses simply by changing or adding a small module.
 The configuration, if necessary at all, is simple.

 In addition, the devices offer as standard the possibility for parallel connection in so-called Share bus operation for constant current sharing, plus a true master-slave connection with totaling of all actual values is also provided as standard.
-Operating in this way allows for up to 64 units to be combined to a single system with a total power of up to 960 kW.
+Operating in this way allows for up to 64 units to be combined to a single system.